secure-compilation/secure-compilation.github.io/index.markdown

 efficiently propagates and checks tags according to software-defined rules.
 We hope to experimentally evaluate and carefully optimize the efficiency of our secure compilation chains on realistic workloads and standard benchmark suites.
-We are also using property-based testing and formal verification to provide high confidence that our compilation chains are indeed secure.
-Formally, we are constructing machine-checked proofs of a new security criterion we call robustly safe compilation, which is defined as the preservation of safety properties even against an adversarial context.
-This strong criterion complements compiler correctness and ensures that no machine-code attacker can do more harm to securely compiled components than a component already could with respect to a secure source-level semantics.
+We are using property-based testing and formal verification to provide high confidence that our compilation chains are indeed secure.
+Formally, we are constructing machine-checked proofs in Coq of various new security criteria, which are defined as the preservation of property classes even against an adversarial context.
+These strong criteria complement compiler correctness and ensure that no machine-code attacker can do more harm to securely compiled components than a component already could with respect to a secure source-level semantics.

 [F\*]: https://www.fstar-lang.org/
 [Low\*]: http://arxiv.org/abs/1703.00053